AL6981/Fostering-an-Inclusive-Community/workshop-1.md

 Relying on our norms as a guide for *how* to communicate will allow us to enter a difficult conversation with more confidence.

+Recall the reframing strategies shared in Chapter 11 of Difficult Conversations:

+Truth => Different stories
+Accusations => Intentions & impact
+Blame => Contribution
+Judgements, characterizations => Feelings
+What's wrong with you => What's going on for them

 Here are a few sentence starters that lead a conversation toward a collaborative and positive outcome:

 ~Sharing the impact